telerik/reporting-docs/doc-output/configure-the-report-engine/overview.md

 ---
-title: Configure the Report Engine Overview
+title: Configure the Report Engine
-page_title: Configure the Report Engine Overview
+page_title: Configuring the Report Engine
-description: Configure the Report Engine Overview
+description: "Learn how to use the Telerik.Reporting root element to configure the reporting engine for your needs."
 slug: telerikreporting/using-reports-in-applications/export-and-configure/configure-the-report-engine/overview
 tags: overview
 published: True